ritikmishra/terminus/README.md

 **Dismiss all notifications:** Clears all messages and notifications from the game client screen.

 **Display a list of all active Sovereigns:** Print a list of all other players present in the game, sorted by relative Imperial Might, regardless if their capital has been discovered.

+**Display a list of Sovereigns in stagnation (coming soon):** Print a list of all inactive players (defined as whose 'fleets' and 'worlds' statistics have not increased since the last update), sorted by Imperial Might.

 **Display the valid Rivals of our Empire:** Print a sorted list of all players within 50% and 200% of the player's Imperial Might.
 Sovereigns with equal or greater Imperial Might are indicated with a warning icon.

 ### Acknowledgement ###